Let’s start by attaching the necessary packages and setting the seed.

 plot(sample_j2)

 The clustered sampling creates samples forming groups of points with similar locations.
-The outcome is controlled by the nclusters and value parameters, where the former controls the number of clusters and the latter the amount of noise (location variance) within each cluster.
+The outcome is controlled by the nclusters and radius options in type_opts, where the former controls the number of clusters and the latter the radius of the buffer around each cluster.

 plot(sample_c1)